 It’s also considerably easier to play for a child given its shorter length.
-Again, the actual wood laminates used in the construction of the back, sides and neck tends to vary based on availability.
+Again, the actual wood laminates used in the construction of the back, sides and neck tend to vary based on availability.
 It could be one of Mahogany, Meranti and Nato.

 The Yamaha CGS102A comes with the approval of tutors-parents-students for a long while now.
-It is a light, full sounding guitar for children.
+It is a light, full-sounding guitar for children.